ilexbor/lintorium/README.md

 ## Issues

-If you encounter any issues or have suggestions for improvements, please create an issue.
+If you encounter any issues or have suggestions for improvements, please [create an issue](https://github.com/ilexbor/lintorium/issues/new) on GitHub.

-When reporting a bug or requesting a new feature, please provide as much detail as possible to help understand the problem or idea.
+When reporting a bug or requesting a fix, please provide as much detail as possible to help understand the problem or idea.

 Including the following information is highly appreciated:
 - Steps to reproduce the issue